clarissa-h/bakery-erp/README.md

-Format of saving should be
+Format of saving should be:
-bakery-erp
+bakery-erp in htdocs
 - images (folder)
 - bakery-erp.php
 - bakery-erp.sql